Nearly every day I read something that vilifies food.

 Fear produces negative feeding interactions between parents and their children.
 It undermines confident parenting and feeding, and interferes with common sense and good judgment, making feeding mistakes more likely.

 I know fear.
 You won’t see me jumping out of an airplane, bungy jumping, or standing atop a mountain without holding on.
-No way.

 Too much fear.